Slack Message Character Limits and Writing Tips

 Conclusion

 Slack's generous character limits give you room to communicate in detail, but the best messages are concise and well-structured.
-Focus on clarity over length, use formatting to aid scanning, and leverage threads to keep channels organized.
+Aim for 200–400 characters in channel posts and around 100 characters in thread replies.
+Block Kit and Workflow Builder have their own character limits, so check constraints before building bots or automations.
 Use Character Counter to check your message length before sending important communications.